nicolehao34/nicolehao34.github.io/index.md

 - **[Classifying Solar Flares Using Supervised ML](https://github.com/nicolehao34/solar_flares_classification)** <br>
 As a Nexus Research scholar at Cornell, I developed a novel supervised learning pipeline to detect and classify solar flares using high-resolution solar spectra from the RHESSI and HARPS-N missions under the mentorship of [Prof. Ray Jayawardhana](https://www.drrayjay.net/) and [Dr. Laura Flagg](https://lauraflagg.github.io/).

-  We trained several machine learning models and found that a Support Vector Classifier with an RBF kernel achieved the highest performance.
   Our work shows that even subtle spectral changes from weak flares can be detected algorithmically, paving the way for future applications in mitigating stellar contamination in exoplanet studies.

   Our research results were published in [the Astrophysical Journal](https://iopscience.iop.org/article/10.3847/1538-4357/ad5be3).